elm-community/js-integration-examples/more/webcomponents/README.md

 This paragraph provides an elegant summary of what the web components specs have to offer but as a newcomer you may miss the most vital piece of information about web components.
 Instead of telling you outright what I mean let's instead have a little discussion on what the actual purpose of web components is in the first place.

 There's no need to bore you with all the historical details on the conception of JavaScript and its turbulent lifetime so far, the web is full of these, suffice to say "the browser" as an application delivery platform is a messy environment with all sorts of short-comings and inconsistencies across vendors.
 Many of these problems have been tackled with library-specific APIs, resulting in a lot of unnecessary library and/or framework lock-in and a gazillion incompatible ways to do the same thing.
-Good examples are the various module and package systems - like [CommonJS][module-commonjs], [AMD][module-amd], [Meteor packages][module-meteor] - and the fact that basically every library created before ES6/ES2015 has its own way to imitate class based inheritance on top of JavaScript's prototype model - [Backbone has one][oop-backbone], [base2 has one][oop-base2], [dojo had one][], [Ember has one][oop-ember], [ExtJS has one][oop-extjs], [YUI has one][oop-yui], you get the idea.
+Good examples are the various module and package systems - like [CommonJS][module-commonjs], [AMD][module-amd], [Meteor packages][module-meteor] - and the fact that basically every library created before ES6/ES2015 has its own way to imitate class based inheritance on top of JavaScript's prototype model - [Backbone has one][oop-backbone], [base2 has one][oop-base2], [dojo had one][oop-dojo], [Ember has one][oop-ember], [ExtJS has one][oop-extjs], [YUI has one][oop-yui], you get the idea.

 This wild west not-invented-here mentality eventually lead to the standardization and introduction of ES6 classes and the ES6 module system with the goal to provide common solutions to common problems in an interoperable way.
 The web components spec consists of a set of specifications aimed to address other frequently encountered issues many libraries and frameworks provide mutually incompatible APIs for, building on top of what had been introduced in ES6.

 To again quote the first paragraph on the [web components specs page][wc-specs]

-> These four specifications *can be used on their own* but combined allow developers to define their own tags (custom element), whose styles are encapsulated and isolated (shadow dom), that can be restamped many times (template), and have a consistent way of being integrated into applications (es module).
+> These four specifications __can be used on their own__ but combined allow developers to define their own tags (custom element), whose styles are encapsulated and isolated (shadow dom), that can be restamped many times (template), and have a consistent way of being integrated into applications (es module).

 I've emphasized the most important information: in order to "use web components" you can and should actually pick and choose what part of the spec you need in order to solve your problem.
 You don't need to use Shadow DOM, if you don't need style encapsulation.
 You don't need to use HTML templates, if you already have a templating solution.
 You don't need ES Modules, if you have a compile-to-js language like, say, *drumroll* Elm.
 You may find yourself using these specs but they aren't usually necessary in conjuction with Elm.